Stephen Ministry at First Church

 Interested in becoming a Stephen Minister?

 A new Stephen Ministry training class will begin in September.
-Join us for a Q&A session on July 9 or 23 at 9:00 am in Payne Cottage to learn more about Stephen Ministry.
+Join us for a Q&A session on July 23 between 9:00 – 11:00 am in Payne Cottage to learn more about Stephen Ministry.
 Stephen Ministry will be staffing Twin Oaks Cafe in July, so stop by any Sunday morning to chat with one of us!

 And don’t forget that you can always talk to any of the Stephen Leaders (listed at the bottom of the page) at any time!
 They would love to chat with you!